MihretAyalkbet/employee-attrition-analysis/README.md

 This project uses the IBM HR Analytics Employee Attrition dataset.

-Due to sharing considerations, the dataset is not included in this repository.
+Due to sharing considerations, the dataset is included in this repository.
 To run the notebook, please download the dataset and place it in a `data/` folder as:

 - `WA_Fn-UseC_-HR-Employee-Attrition.csv`